Building an Award-Winning Intranet: Design Matters!

 ABOUT THIS ARTICLE

 June 11, 2019

-There are three main stepping stones when building your intranet: software solution, content and design.
+There are three main stepping stones when building your platform: software solution, content and intranet design.
 Too often, the latter gets ignored during implementation, even though it’s a very important part of the intranet building process.
 Good design helps employees to reach high productivity in their daily work activities.

 The Visual Era

 Let us ask you this question: would you prefer to eat a donut with nice frosting and sprinkles or just a plain sugar one?
 Don’t think about the taste for now.

 Most people will choose the first option.
 This is because our eyes are always the first ones to make a decision.
 The same can apply to your intranet!
 Your employee end-users will notice and navigate the platform according to colors, shapes, fonts, etc.

 The abundance of visual communication has taught users to pay more and more attention to design.
 It now befalls companies to design their intranets in a way that will grab and engage all users from the start.
 Good design has the power to facilitate a platform’s accessibility while increasing effectiveness.
 It is also meant to easily guide users toward the data they are looking for.